-Romania is also a signatory to the Energy Charter Treaty (ECT), which aims to establish a legal framework conducive to economic growth by means of rules designed to liberalize trade and investment flows in the energy sector, and minimize the risks associated with energy-related trade and investment.
-The promotion and protection of energy investments and investment dispute resolution are at the heart of the ECT framework.
+Romania is also a signatory to the Energy Charter Treaty, which aims to establish a legal framework conducive to economic growth by means of rules designed to liberalize trade and investment flows in the energy sector, and minimize the risks associated with energy-related trade and investment.
+The promotion and protection of energy investments and investment dispute resolution are the core of the Energy Charter Treaty framework.